Frequently Asked Questions

 While we love to see our hometown businesses shine, some categories just don’t have many locally owned businesses.
 It’s up to the voters to say what they support: Do they like the broad selection and hard-negotiated prices that big corporations can offer?
 Or do they prefer the individual expertise and personalized service we get from a neighborhood business?
 We’re happy to say that, over time, we’ve seen more local businesses nominated in nearly every category.

 Why is my nomination not showing up on the ballot?

 Your nomination will be checked by the site’s administrators within 48 hours.
 After approval, your nomination will show up on the nomination ballot.
-Even if your nomination is not visible, the system will capture each nomination that is received and it will be counted towards the total nominations/votes.
+Even if your nomination is not visible, the system will capture each nomination that is received and it will be counted toward the total nominations or votes.